 Look Into Student Loan Forgiveness Programs

 You can generally use the strategies discussed above for federal student loans only.
 Private student loans have their own programs and requirements.
-Some private lenders may have programs for deferment/forbearance, but few offer programs that correspond to IDR plans.
+Some private lenders may have programs for deferment or forbearance, but few offer programs that correspond to IDR plans.
 Private loans also don’t have loan forgiveness programs.

 As soon as you think you aren’t going to be able to make your payments, contact your loan servicer to find out what options are available.